Herbaciarz/NovelistJS/README.md

 ```
 $ npm install
 ```
-File your information in config.json and account.json (key is a login, value in sha256 cipher is a password) Start the server:
+Fill your information in config.json and account.json (key is a login, value in SHA256 cipher is a password) Start the server:
 ```
 $ npm start